PostHog/posthog.com/contents/tutorials/redirect-testing.md

 ### Getting or creating a user ID for flag evaluation

-To evaluate the flags for the experiment in our middleware, we need a distinct user ID to target.
-We want the user experience to be consistent so we:
+To evaluate the experiment flag in our middleware, we need a distinct user ID to target.
+This needs to be consistent because we want the same user to see the same variant of the experiment every time.

+To do this, we need to:

 1. Check if a `distinct_id` exists in the PostHog cookie, and use it if so.
-2. Create a `distinct_id` and bootstrap it to the client if not.
+2. Create a `distinct_id` if not.

 This requires using your project API key to get the cookies, parsing them as JSON, and potentially creating a distinct ID using `crypto.randomUUID()`.
 Altogether, this looks like this: